General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Applications

 \subsubsection{Environment}

 One application of mixing random fields is to use them to develop covariance matrices for estimators (e.g., \cite{driscoll1998consistent,bester2011inference,barrios2012clustering,cressie2015statistics}).
 Here we consider the example of \cite{conley2002socio}, which builds on \cite{conley1999gmm}.
 Essentially, their approach is to parameterize the characteristics (observable or unobservable) of units that drive correlation in shocks by the Euclidean metric, as we further describe below.
 This, however, rules out examples that are common in practice that include (discrete) characteristics with no intrinsic ordering driving degrees of correlation.
 For instance, correlational structures across race, ethnicity, caste, occupation, and so on, are not readily accommodated in the framework.
 For a concrete example, correlations between ethnicities $e_i$ and $e_j$ for units $i,j$ that are parametrized by $p_{e_ie_j}$ in an unstructured manner are ruled out.
 Like this, many of these examples only admit partial orderings, if that.
 Yet these are important, practical considerations in applied work.
-The results in our Theorem \ref{clt} allows an intuitively nice treatment of such cases.\footnote{It is also immediate that our discussion below applies to combinations of temporal (and possibly cross-sectional) dependence as in \cite{driscoll1998consistent}.}

-We note that our conditions also provide consistent estimators for covariance matrices of moment conditions for parameters of interest in the GMM setting, under full-rank conditions of expected derivatives \cite{conley1999gmm}, since the author uses the CLT from \cite{bolthausen1982} under stationary random fields which is generalized in the setting above.
+The results in our Theorem \ref{clt} allows an intuitively nice treatment of such cases.
+Our discussion below also applies to combinations of temporal (and possibly cross-sectional) dependence as in \cite{driscoll1998consistent}.
+Our conditions also provide consistent estimators for covariance matrices of moment conditions for parameters of interest in the GMM setting, under full-rank conditions of expected derivatives \cite{conley1999gmm}, since the author uses the CLT from \cite{bolthausen1982} under stationary random fields which is generalized above.